 However, after doing some research we discovered that we could actually get internet through the cell networks just in the same way you use data on your phones.
 Think of it like this, many people can actually turn their phones into a hot spot – where you broadcast the data signal from your phone and tether other devices to it (like your computer) to use the internet through your phone.
 Now, your phone isn’t intended to always be used as a hot spot.
 So another option is to buy an actual hot spot device, which is designed exactly for this purpose!

 What is the Best WiFi for an RV?

-It’s tough to say what the best wifi for an RV is, because it depends on where you will be traveling / staying and your budget.
-The good thing about satellite internet is that you can get satellite signal in some pretty remote areas where you don’t get a cell signal.
+It’s tough to say what the best wifi for an RV is because it depends on where you will be traveling/staying and your budget.
+The good thing about satellite internet is that you can get a satellite signal in some pretty remote areas where you don’t get a cell signal.
 That is a benefit for people who really like to be off-grid and out in some rural areas.
 However, satellite tends to be more expensive – at least from what we found.

-How Do We Get Internet While Traveling in Our RV?
+Our RV Wifi Set-Up: How We Get Internet in Our RV

-We use cellular internet in our RV when we are traveling because after doing a lot of research, we realized that satellite just wouldn’t be worth the cost for us.
-Plus, we just don’t watch a lot of regular TV.
-In fact, we haven’t had cable TV in over 6 years (and have never had satellite TV).
-We usually watch TV through the internet such as Netflix, Hulu, Amazon, and YouTube.
+After doing a ton of research and comparing different options, we decided that cellular internet was right for us because we felt that satellite internet just wouldn’t be worth the cost for us.
+Plus, we just don’t really watch a lot of TV.
+In fact, we haven’t had cable TV in over 6 years (and have never had satellite / dish TV).
+Over the years we usually just watch TV through the internet anyway – such as Netflix, Hulu, Amazon, and YouTube.